-ASSESSMENT OF OPPORTUNITIES Does not apply.
+Assessment of Opportunities 🗆 Does not Does not apply.
 There are no conflicts between agriculture and wildlife on your farm.
 Achieved Some Opportunity Considerable Opportunity Notes Opportunities to reduce conflicts with wildlife have been identified and implemented.
 The risk of conflict exists due to the availability of some unsecured food sources and the presence of large wildlife populations, and there are some limited opportunities to mitigate this risk.
 The risk of conflict is high due to the availability of unsecured food sources, and there are opportunities to mitigate this risk.